 5. Cross Sells and Upsells

-These are a bit different compared to the other ways but are nonetheless effective for boosting your AOV, and they are cross selling and upselling.
+These are a bit different compared to the other ways but are nonetheless effective for boosting your average order value, and they are cross selling and upselling.

 Cross selling is when you sell a product that is similar to the one the customer is viewing, but it’s more expensive.
 You can do this by showing the more expensive option in a related products box on the product page or the checkout page, giving customers the option to upgrade their order.